MathematicGuy/RemoteObsidian/Project Skin/_Focus/SQL & DataBase/SQL/SQL Code.md

 **GROUP BY**
+*note: GROUP BY is unnescessary if already using WHERE*

 = aggregate all rows by a specific column
 -- often used with aggregate functions ex.
 SUM(), MAX(), MIN(), AVG(), COUNT()